About the Book

 Switchers History

-As the Career Director for The Wharton School’s MBA Program for Executives, Dawn has built a brand as the career coach for some of the world’s leading business minds, many of whom not only are career changers, but also are vying for some of the most competitive jobs.
-She also hosts the weekly show “Dr. Dawn on Careers” on Sirius XM radio, where she noticed again and again callers asking questions about how to switch careers.
+As the former Career Director for The Wharton School’s Executive MBA Program, Dawn has built a brand as the career coach for some of the world’s leading business minds, many of whom not only are career changers, but also are vying for some of the most competitive jobs.
+She also hosted the weekly show “Dr. Dawn on Careers” on Sirius XM radio for 6 years, where she noticed again and again callers asking questions about how to switch careers.

 Author Q and A